Bush is not yet il Ducce, though he wants to be and very well, soon, may be. Should we respect his edicts? Should we obey them?

 Plus, Paul makes it clear that our submission to civil authority must be predicated on more than fear of governmental retaliation.
 Notice, he said, “Wherefore ye must needs be subject, not only for wrath, but also for conscience sake.”
 Meaning, our obedience to civil authority is more than just “because they said so.”
 It is also a matter of conscience.
 This means we must think and reason for ourselves regarding the justness and rightness of our government’s laws.

-not automatic or robotic.
+Obedience is not automatic or robotic.
 It is a result of both rational

 deliberation and moral approbation.